clemlatz/polytunes/README.md

 ## Changelog

 DEV
-* Display players name and colour under the board
+* Added players name with colour under the board
+* Added links to github repo and devpost page
-* Fix player creation on login
+* Fixed player creation on login

 0.3
-* Add a tooltip with player name on cells
+* Added a tooltip with player name on cells
-* Add a tooltip with players list on players count
+* Added a tooltip with players list on players count

 0.2
 * Display number of connected players
-* Add iOS support
+* Added iOS support

 0.1
 * First release with minimum viable product